Michaelangel007/resume/README.md

-I am currently OPEN to new possibilities.
+I am currently CLOSED to new possibilities at this time.

-September 2022.
+February 2023